The Real Global Price of What You Wear, Part 8

 Down

-Down is a layer of fine feathers sourced from geese and ducks, which helps keep them warm in colder temperatures and in water.
+Down is a layer of fine feathers on geese and ducks, which helps keep them warm in colder temperatures and water.
 Companies commonly use it to insulate jackets, coats, and sleeping bags.
 But the practices the industry uses to collect it are questionable.
 “The vast majority of the 270,000 metric tons of commercial down produced each year is a byproduct of goose and duck meat industries in Asia and Europe, where the birds might be live-plucked or force-fed for foie gras before heading to the slaughterhouse.
-Animal welfare advocates consider these cruel practices that they want to see eliminated from down’s complex supply chain.”21
+Animal welfare advocates consider these cruel practices that they want to see eliminated from down’s complex supply chain.”57

 A mother goose with her goslings, green grass background.